 The following sessions are offered especially for Veritas Partners to provide opportunities to engage more deeply with our speakers and students.
 Veritas Partner events conclude after the Closing Plenary Session on Saturday, February 7, 2026.

-Veritas Partner events conclude after the Closing Plenary Session on
+Veritas Partner events conclude after the Evening Worship & Plenary on

 Saturday, February 7, 2026.